Chitlin' Circuit

-The Chitlin' Circuit was a collection of performance venues throughout the eastern, southern, and upper Midwest areas of the United States that provided commercial and cultural acceptance for African American musicians, comedians, and other entertainers during the era of racial segregation in the United States through the 1960s.
+The Chitlin' Circuit was a collection of performance venues found throughout the eastern, southern, and upper Midwest areas of the United States.
+They provided commercial and cultural acceptance for African-American musicians, comedians, and other entertainers following the era of venues run by the "white-owned-and-operated Theatre Owners Booking Association (TOBA)...formed in 1921."
+The Chitlin Circuit sustained black musicians and dancers during the era of racial segregation in the United States from the 1930s through the 1960s.

-The Chitlin' Circuit was considered to be by, for, and about black people.
-There is debate as to when the Chitlin' Circuit peaked.
-Some say its peak was in the 1930s, some say it was after World War II, and others say it was the time of the blues.

 Etymology

 The name derives from the soul food dish chitterlings (boiled pig intestines).
-It is also a play on the term "Borscht Belt", which referred to particular resort venues (primarily in New York State's Catskill Mountains) that were popular with Jewish performers and audiences during the 1940s through the 1960s.
+It is also a play on the term "Borscht Belt", which referred to particular resort venues (primarily in New York State's Catskill Mountains) very popular with Jewish performers and audiences during the 1940s through the 1960s.

 Chitterlings are part of the culinary history of African Americans, who were often limited to the intestines of the pig to eat as opposed to the bacon or ham.
-The food symbolizes acquiring a taste out of necessity and eventually coming to like it.
+Henry Louis Gates Jr. suggests the food symbolized acquiring a taste out of necessity and eventually coming to like it.

-The term "Chitlin' Circuit" did not appear in print until a 1972 article on Ike & Tina Turner in The Chicago Defender.
-However, the slang term "Chitlin'" was used long before it was printed.
-Blues musician W.C.
-Handy wrote of chitlin' cafes in his 1917 song "Beale Street Blues".
+According to the Oxford English Dictionary, the earliest known use of the term "Chitlin' Circuit" was in a 1966 article in the Oakland Tribune, quoting Lou Rawls.
 In the 21st century, the term is applied to the venues, especially in the South, where contemporary African-American blues singers such as Bobby Rush, Denise LaSalle, and O.B.
 Buchana continue to appear regularly.